EDI in Healthcare: Privacy with Less Paperwork

 Not all available healthcare software systems meet the highest HIPAA standards, and using them can lead to Protected Health Information (PHI) violations, making users liable and subjecting them to damages and penalties.

 Sometimes, legacy software systems do not support the latest version of EDI standards.
-Those systems can be upgraded and integrated with EDI-supporting modules.
+Those medical systems can be upgraded and integrated with EDI-supporting modules.

 Whether you’re developing custom healthcare EDI software or implementing EDI into existing systems, it’s important to adhere to certain requirements for secure operations of PHI: